Backback12/umrt-network-bridge-tests/README.md

 **START BASE STATION FIRST SO THAT IT TAKES THE CORRECT IPs**
 Theres gotta be some way to manually configure the second IP I think.

-Currently this command I believe assigns the ip under bridge_hi to 192.168.2.1.
+Currently this command assigns the ip under bridge_hi to 192.168.2.1 and then joins bridge_lo with not specific.
 The IP for the low bridge is automatically assigned (update!!!)

 Create container `bridge_base`: